-If you’re a gamer, you obviously know how important it is to communicate with your team members, in order to have a successful game.
-While most games these days allow players to communicate with each other using some sort of in-game mic, they are usually not very great.
-So, if you’re looking for in-game chat apps, to allow you to chat with your teammates, and other players in your group, here are the 6 best voice chat apps for gamers:
+If you’re a gamer, you obviously know how important it is to communicate with your team members in order to have a successful game.
+While most games these days allow players to communicate with each other using some sort of in-game voice comm solution, they are usually not very great.
+So, if you’re looking for some great chat apps that will allow you to chat with your teammates, and other players in your group, here are the 6 best voice chat apps for gamers:

-Download (Available for Windows, macOS, Android, iOS; Linux version coming soon)
+Download (Available for Windows, macOS, Linux, Android, iOS and web)

 Another option you can look at, for your in-game chat needs is TeamSpeak.
 It uses the Opus codec (also used by Discord), for voice chat, and achieves some really low latency times with it.
 For admins, TeamSpeak offers a lot of permissions that they can use to control, and manage their servers.
 This is in contrast to Discord, which offers a significantly lesser number of these, in order to keep the app simple, and easy to use.

 TeamSpeak supports AES encryption, which can be enabled by the admin.
 This ensures that all communication inside the server is encrypted, and can’t be accessed by anyone other than the users in the server.
-The cool thing about this, is that encryption can be enabled server-wide, but it can also be enabled for specific conversations.
+The cool thing about this is that encryption can be enabled server-wide, but it can also be enabled for specific conversations.
 TeamSpeak also offers a lot of customization options for servers, including themes, sound packs, designs, and much more.
 While Discord is perfect for a smaller team of players, TeamSpeak is exceptionally good at handling servers with a larger number of people, so if you’re more into playing games like League of Legends where you have a larger group of team-mates, you should check out TeamSpeak.

-Download (Available for Windows, macOS, Linux, Android, iOS)
+Download (Available for Windows, macOS, Linux, Android and iOS)

 Mumble is a VoIP application that comes with encryption always enabled.
 This is good, because it means that your data is always secure on the servers.
 Mumble supports low latency audio streaming, so you will experience minimum lags while chatting with your friends.
 It also supports positional sound, which gives the game you’re playing a much more realistic, and immersive feel.